-Per Mr. James Kilpratrick a state Geologist who visited in 1937, New River had the finest grade of salt found in Michigan.
+Per Mr. James Kilpratrick, a state Geologist who visited in 1937, New River had the finest grade of salt found in Michigan.
 However, the salt block was discontinued in 1886 due to the economic downturn of the late 1800s.
 The low price of salt and the increasing costs of fuel doomed the operation.
-(Note The fuel was likely coal, and it was getting too expensive in the 1890s as a source of fuel.
+(Note The fuel was likely coal, and it was getting too expensive in the 1890s as a fuel source.
 Also, cheap slashing and sawdust were no longer available as lumbering operations waned.
 By 1865 all sawmill operations at New River had ceased. )

 One of the final acts of New River took place in 1895 at the Michigan Supreme Court.
-The case of Noble vs. Thompson involved the debts and mortgage and taxes of the salt block at New River.
+Noble vs. Thompson’s case involved the debts and mortgage and taxes of the salt block at New River.

-Today all that remains of the vanished Michigan lumber town of New River is the cemetery and the foundations of the salt block which are buried near today’s cottages overlooking Lake Huron.
+Today all that remains of the vanished Michigan lumber town of New River is the cemetery and the salt block’s foundations, which are buried near today’s cottages overlooking Lake Huron.

 Pioneer history of Huron County, Michigan by Florence McKinnon Gwinn.

 History of Grindstone City Area, Grindstone City, Huron County, Michigan